Honeymoon in Morocco:

 Where to Stay: Riads and Romantic Retreats ↑ Contents

-Accommodation in Morocco is one of the most defining parts of the honeymoon experience, and the country’s tradition of riad hospitality is particularly well-suited to couples.
+Accommodation in Morocco is one of the most defining parts of the honeymoon experience.
+The country’s riad tradition is particularly well-suited to couples.
 A riad, a traditional Moroccan house built around a central courtyard or garden, offers privacy, craftsmanship, and a sense of stepping into another world entirely.

 - Luxury riads in Marrakech often include private suites with plunge pools, rooftop terraces, and in-house hammams.
 Look for properties with fewer than twelve rooms for a more exclusive feel.